Photography Blogging: The Complete Guide for Photographers (2026)

 When done strategically, blogging becomes a magnet for attracting your ideal clients through organic search, and is a great way to build your photography brand, highlight your expertise and tell stories that matter to your audience.

-I believe blogging should still play a key part in your photography marketing strategy in 2025.
+I believe blogging should still play a key part in your photography marketing strategy.
 Here are seven reasons why:

-1. A photography blog enhances your online visibiliy
+1. A photography blog enhances your online visibility

 Let’s start with one of the biggest benefits of blogging as a photographer…blogging boosts your website SEO and, in turn, your visibility in Google and other search engines.